Supreme executive and administrative organ

-The supreme executive and administrative organ, also known as the executive and administrative organ of the supreme state organ of power, is, in liberal democratic parlance, the executive organ of communist states.
+The supreme executive and administrative organ, also known as the executive organ of the supreme state organ of power and the highest state administrative organ, is, in liberal democratic parlance, the executive organ of communist states.
 It is also synonymous with the term government, which in communist terminology does not mean the state at large but only its executive and administrative functions.
 The Council of People's Commissars of the Russian Soviet Federative Socialist Republic was the world's first executive and administrative organ of a communist state.
 Except for Cuba, the other existing communist states of China, Laos, North Korea, and Vietnam designate the supreme executive and administrative organ as an internal organ of the supreme state organ of power.
 The Cuban state follows the Soviet tradition, and describes the government as a constitutive organ of the unified state apparatus.

 Name

 The supreme executive and administrative organs are most commonly given the name "Council of Ministers".
 Albeit, in Czechoslovakia it was known as the government, while it was designated as the Federal Executive Council in Yugoslavia.
 In the existing communist states, the executive organ has a plethora of designations: as the State Council in China, as government in Laos and Vietnam, as the Council of Ministers in Cuba, and as the Cabinet in North Korea.
 The head of the organ is the equivalent of a prime minister in non-communist states.